Michigan Medical Marijuana Card in Warren, MI

 - I'm a veteran in Warren — can I keep my VA benefits if I get a Michigan medical card?

-- Are dispensaries in Warren and Macomb County competitive on pricing?
+- Are provisioning centers in Warren and Macomb County competitive on pricing?

-- Yes — Macomb County has one of the densest dispensary markets in Michigan, which keeps prices competitive.
+- Yes — Macomb County has one of the densest provisioning center markets in Michigan, which keeps prices competitive.
 Medical patients can typically find additional savings through patient-tier programs and the 10% excise tax exemption.

 - Can my caregiver also benefit if I get a medical card?